ratulSharker/FoodBuzz/README.md

 This repository is for two achieve two main goals

   - Debugging a java application running inside a container.
-  - Instantly reloading the foodbuzz application using spring boot-devtools.
+  - Live reloading the foodbuzz application using spring boot-devtools.

 ## Running the starter application: